 Not only does regular cleaning mean longer oven life but there are also safety concerns associated with dirty ovens.
 These safety concerns include risk of fire, smoke inhalation, reduced efficiency, undercooked foods, and altered flavors in baked goods.

 Let’s address the first major concern- the risk of fire.
 Food and grease that has dripped and been burnt onto the inside of the oven and its window will continue to burn whenever it is used.
 The first clue that you have this buildup can be seen in any smoke that leaves the oven when you open the door.
 There shouldn’t be smoke coming from your oven. 😉 Not only is this buildup a fire hazard, but those smoke particles can also be detrimental to your health.
 Breathing in that smoke can be dangerous.

 The dirty buildup on the oven will increase cooking and baking times.
 This will mean that your meals will take longer to cook, thus costing more in operating costs.
 Stick an oven thermometer inside and see how far off your oven is from your intended temperature.
 Keep that oven thermometer in your oven to keep tabs on the temperature.

 You may also find that in order to cook a roast or similar dish fully, you will need to rotate it during the cooking time.
 The meat should not need to be rotated for even cooking.
 This is a sign that the heating vents are blocked.
 Unless you are checking the temperature of tonight’s chicken dish, you may be undercooking the meat.
-We all know the dangers of undercooked meats. (be sure to visit the last page of this post to download a free printable chart containing the minimum temperatures for cooked meats!)
+We all know the dangers of undercooked meats. (be sure to scroll to the bottom of this post to download a free printable chart containing the minimum temperatures for cooked meats!)